 where Mtw represents midnight occupancy t days from the start of the observation period on ward w.

-Figure 6a compares the cumulative distributions of Δh-occupancy observed in the historic data, with equivalent distributions generated by the output of 100 replications of the symbiotic simulation model, for the ED ward. good agreement when compared to the empirical distributions of Δh-occupancy across the six-day planning horizon.
-This indicates that the simulation model, including the infinite server assumption, seems to be representing the performance of theward quite well.Here the P-P plots show that the distributions from the observed data have less cumulative probability than the simulated distributions below their respective medians (for the same values of the support), however this difference reduces towards the point (0.5,0.5), and changes to a positive difference above it.
+Figures 6a and 7a show the results of applying the ‘Δ-Method’ for two different wards, the ED ward and ward 5D.
+Each figure compares the six cumulative distributions of Δh-occupancy observed in the historic data, with equivalent distributions generated by the output of 100 replications of the symbiotic simulation model, for the ED ward.
+The results in Figure 6a are typical of many wards across the hospital, showing good agreement when compared to the empirical distributions of Δh-occupancy across the six-day planning horizon.
+This indicates that the simulation model, including the infinite server assumption, seems to be representing the performance of these wards quite well.
+However the result in Figure 7a indicates problems with using the model if its purpose were to predict occupancies for ward 5D.
+Here the P-P plots show that the distributions from the observed data have less cumulative probability than the simulated distributions below their respective medians (for the same values of the support), however this difference reduces towards the point (0.5,0.5), and changes to a positive difference above it.
 With both the simulated and observed data having very similar medians for each value of h, this pattern is indicative of lower variance in the distributions plotted on the vertical axis, compared to the distributions plotted on the horizontal axis.

 Figure 6: [a] The P-P Plot of Δh-occupancy at each time from initialisation (h). [b] Histogram of midnight occupancies recorded on the ED during the 560-day observation period, overlaid with the estimated p.m.f generated by the simulation (ignoring time-dependence).